dcorking/hblog/about.markdown

 ![Me in Chinatown, SF](/images/avatars.jpg)

-This is a copy from an amazing blog done by abizern
+This is a copy from an amazing blog done by [abizern](http://abizern.org/about/), I just put my content instead.

 ## Links